 We often hear this question from Nurx patients.
 The short answer?
 Yes!
-When oral contraceptives were first developed, the medical world more or less agreed that women could take the pill continuously without any serious side effects or risks.
-But the creators of the pill introduced the cyclic regimen (21 days of active pills followed by seven days of placebo pills) to resemble a monthly cycle, because they thought it would feel more natural and reassure women that they weren’t pregnant.
-If you want to skip your period, whether just once for a special occasion or every month, read on for all the details.
+When oral contraceptives were first developed, the medical world more or less agreed that women could take the pill continuously without any serious side effects or risks, but the creators of the pill created a monthly cycle, complete with a period, anyway.
+For the history behind the pill and periods, and details on how to skip your period, read on.

 Let me repeat: Taking a pill every day for months at a time is just fine.
 Decades of contraceptive use has shown that skipping periods on the pill is not only safe but can also have several advantages.
 For some women, the drop in hormones that accompanies the placebo pill week and period brings on bad menstrual migraines, mood swings, or endometriosis symptoms, and period skipping prevents them.
 For women who are anemic it can be beneficial to avoid the iron loss that comes with monthly bleeding, and skipping periods is great for women with bleeding disorders such as von Willebrand’s disease and hemophilia.

-You can prevent your period by skipping the placebo pills in a pack of birth control and starting the active pills of the next pack the day after finishing the active pills of your current pack, or by using a type of pill (like Amethia) packaged for having a period every three months.
-If you use the birth control patch or the Nuvaring, apply a new patch or insert a new ring for the last week of your cycle, when you would ordinarily go patch- or ring-free and have a period.
-If you want to have a period occasionally, but not every month, try a birth control pill like Amethia which contains three months of active pills before one week of placebos, meaning that you’ll only get a period seasonally instead of monthly.
+It’s simple: You can prevent your period by skipping the placebo pills in a pack of birth control and starting the active pills of the next pack the day after finishing the active pills of your current pack, or by using a type of pill (like Amethia) packaged for having a period every three months.
+If you use the birth control patch or the Nuvaring, apply a new patch or insert a new ring for the last week of your cycle, when you would ordinarily go patch- or ring-free and have bleeding.

 Safety of Skipping Periods With Birth Control